kondyskrzysiek/Hangman-Game/README.md

 # Hangman-Game
 Hangman game in console version.
-Now works as a game for 2 people later there will be an option to play for one person with the computer how and where the computer guesses the word.
+Now works as a game for 2 people later there will be an option for one person game against the computer and where the computer guesses the word.